Categories: Physics, Quantum mechanics.

 The interaction picture or Dirac picture is an alternative formulation of quantum mechanics, equivalent to both the Schrödinger picture and the Heisenberg picture.

-Recall that Schrödinger lets states ψS(t)\Ket{\psi_S(t)} evolve in time, but keeps operators L^S\hat{L}_S fixed (except for explicit time dependence).
-Meanwhile, Heisenberg keeps states ψH\Ket{\psi_H} fixed, and puts all time dependence on the operators L^H(t)\hat{L}_H(t).
+Recall that in the Schrödinger picture, the states ψS(t)\Ket{\psi_S(t)} evolve in time, but time-independent operators L^S\hat{L}_S are fixed.
+Meanwhile in the Heisenberg picture, the states ψH\Ket{\psi_H} are constant, and all time dependence is on the operators L^H(t)\hat{L}_H(t) instead.

 H^S(t)=H^0,S+H^1,S(t)\begin{aligned} \hat{H}_S(t) = \hat{H}_{0,S} + \hat{H}_{1,S}(t) \end{aligned}